KevinITS-site/KevinITS-site.github.io/another-page.md

 Predicate:a-loc:hasCulturalInstituteOrSite <br>
 Object: Museo Civico Palazzo Te: https://dati.beniculturali.it/lodview-arco/resource/Lombardia/CulturalInstituteOrSite/df850573204fac1a1938c8ecbd703b30 <br>

-Now considering the previous sentences, can you write me a triple in RDF using the Arco ontology: The event "Gonzaga La celeste Galleria" was held in Palazzo Te?
+Now considering the previous sentences, can you write me a triple in RDF using the Arco ontology: The event "Gonzaga La celeste Galleria" was held in Palazzo Te?"

 The results were the following: